 Patient Education is provided in all aspects of care, especially (but not limited to) metered dose inhalers, tobacco cessation, and incentive spirometers.
 All patients are provided with information written in simple terms for their reference.
 Our patients are also required to effectively demonstrate to a Respiratory Care Professional what they have learned.

-Cardiopulmonary staff provide care for all ages from newborn through geriatric.
+Cardiopulmonary staff provides care for all ages from newborn through geriatric.
 The majority of its patients are treated for acute and chronic respiratory failure, pneumonia, CHF, COPD, asthma, acute bronchitis, hypoxemia, inhalation injuries, hypothermia care, myocardial infarction, dysrhythmias, pre- and post- operative care.
-The department currently has three adult ventilators and three transport ventilators available for use.
+The department currently has adult ventilators and transport ventilators available for use.
 If a neonatal/newborn/infant/pediatric patient requires an artificial airway or mechanical ventilation, the patient is stabilized, and transferred to tertiary facility which offers that service.

 The Cardiopulmonary staff actively participates in the continuum of care by assessing patient needs on a daily basis and participating in discharge planning at the multidisciplinary Patient Care Committee.
 They also assist in qualifying patients for necessary home respiratory medical equipment when ordered by the physician.